 12 Non Toxic House Plants That Purify Your Air (and Are Easy to Keep Alive)

-Every plant on this list is pet-safe, kid-safe, air-purifying, and genuinely hard to kill.
+Every plant below is pet-safe, kid-safe, air-purifying, and (the part that actually matters to me) genuinely hard to kill.

 12 Non Toxic House Plants Worth Owning